SandKrish/SandKrish/README.md

 - :telescope: My main job responsibility is to ensure data are of high quality using python scripts.

-- :seedling: Writes in Medium about Data Quality, Data Science, Machine Learning and Deep Learning.
+- :seedling: I writes in Medium about Data Quality, Data Science, Machine Learning, and Deep Learning.

 - :zap: In my free time I do kaggling and read tech articles.